bettamedislem/cse-dev/README.md

 developing on cse club

-This repo contains my scripts and small program that I have developed since I am a member at cse club http://cse-club.org/
+This repo contains all projects developed by cse-club ( http://cse-club.org/ ) members.

+for more information contact zsmahi < zakaria08esi@gmail.com >